 1. Cheapest one I'd still buy — 89L Folding Storage Ottoman · about £26

 Under £30 for something that folds flat to 6.5 cm when it's not needed?
-Yes, especially in the sort of rented flat you're leaving in eighteen months.
+Yes please, especially in a rented flat you're leaving in eighteen months.
 The 89-litre lid opens onto genuine storage — not the token 20-litre cube some novelty ottomans get away with — and the button-tufted PU leather looks fine at a distance.
 It'll swallow a rolled duvet, a stack of jumpers, or the Christmas box you can't be bothered to loft.

-- Cons: PU leather will show fingerprints and eventually crack — not an heirloom piece
+- Cons: PU leather shows fingerprints and eventually cracks — not an heirloom piece

 - Best for: renters, short-term flats, guest rooms that need to disappear